What is the Actuarial Value Calculator and how is it used?

 - Once the family OOP limit is reached, the plan must pay 100% of all covered expenses for every covered person regardless of what each person has accumulated in OOP expenses.

-- What does the PPACA say about pre-existing conditions?
+What does the ACA say about pre-existing conditions?

-Beginning January 1, 2014, nobody can be denied coverage based on pre-existing conditions.
+As of January 1, 2014, no person, regardless of age, can be denied coverage based on pre-existing conditions.

 Grandfathered individual health plans are exempt from this requirement.